-In Las Vegas, you'll experience a Christmas unlike any you'll have back home.
-You can do some high-end shopping, go ice skating, and sample chocolates while you enjoy cacti full of Christmas lights.
+In Las Vegas, you'll experience a Christmas unlike any other.
+Do some high-end shopping, go ice skating, and sample chocolates while enjoying cacti full of Christmas lights.
 Plus, you'll see more Christmas trees than you can photograph.

 Holiday Weather in Las Vegas

-It may be the desert, but December in Las Vegas does bring cooler weather (but don't expect a white Christmas—snow never really arrives).
+It may be the desert, but December in Las Vegas does bring cooler weather (though don't expect a white Christmas—snow never really arrives).
 Don't be surprised if your Christmas in Las Vegas is blessed with sunshine and 70-degree weather.
 Even though you won't need your heavy winter coat on the Las Vegas strip, you will want a sweater or jacket for cooler evenings.
 The average high throughout December is 58 degrees F, while the average low at night dips down to 34 degrees F.

 Since the weather is mild, there's plenty to do both inside and outdoors.

-Christmas shopping in Las Vegas is outstanding.
-You have all the malls and the great outlet centers.
-The Forum Shops at Caesars as well as the Shoppes in the Grand Canals of the Venetian and the Fashion Show Mall are bound to have what you are looking for (and what you didn't know you were looking for).
+Christmas shopping in Las Vegas is outstanding with all the malls and the great outlet centers.
+The Forum Shops at Caesars as well as the Shoppes in the Grand Canals of the Venetian and the Fashion Show Mall are bound to have what you are looking for (and what you didn't know you were looking for!).

-Most of the shops in casinos on the Strip are open Christmas Eve.
-Most shopping centers close for Christmas Eve.
+Most of the shops in casinos on the Strip are open Christmas Eve, though most shopping centers close that night.

-Caesars Palace is usually a nice place to take a stroll, but around Christmas time, the lights and the trees really give you that special holiday feeling.
+Caesars Palace is usually a nice place to take a stroll, but around Christmas time, the lights and the trees really lend that special holiday feeling.
 You'll find artificial trees, artificial snow, artificial ice, and reindeer.
 Las Vegas is all about the make-believe.

 At Paris Las Vegas, the "City of Lights" transforms into the city of Christmas lights.
 Wynn Las Vegas also transforms into a "Winter Wonderland" during the holiday season.